sajjadh/Gapstars_Interview/README.md

-##The following repo contains the server (which was given as part of the question, as well as the answer, i have also added some API testing scripts).
-The document related to API bugs and the Tested Postman script collection was sent to the email.
+##The following repo contains the server which was given as part of the question, as well as the answer, (i have also added some API testing scripts).
+The document related to API bugs and the Tested Postman script collection was sent with the email.

 Pre-Requisites.
 1. There will be certain node version conflicts when working with the given server and the Playwright framework (Require version =>14.) node version.
 I recommend using NVM or first installing the Server artifacts, removing the node package, and then installing the playwright-recommended version (version => 14).